joachimbbp/neurovolume/README.md

 - [x]  Use `gz` compression for Scivol

 Once these are addressed we can push to main:
+- [ ] **I feel like the BOLD images in this set are really low res, although I may be wrong.
+Perhaps switch out datasets?**
 - [ ] Animate fMRI activations as VDB emission in a separate `VDB` `Grid`
     - [ ] Save stimulus data to correspond to animation
 - [ ] Rewrite helper functions as bespoke for this project